what is covenantmd?

 What type of health insurance would you recommend?

 Direct Primary Care offers the most savings for individuals, families, and employers who switch to lower-premium, higher-deductible health insurance.
-This is because your primary care doctor can handle 90-95% of your healthcare, with the rest handled by insurance.
+This is because your primary care provider can handle 90-95% of your healthcare, with the rest handled by insurance.
 That's 90-95% of your healthcare costs for $1560 per year for a family of 5.
 (Dr. Rohal wrote a blog post about this here.)
 When it comes to specialist referrals, we will be “out of network” for all insurance plans.
 This is seldom a problem with PPO-type plans, as usually patients are able to self-refer.
 But this could be a problem with HMO-type plans, as you may need an in-network primary care “gatekeeper” to make your specialty referrals.

 What are your hours?